 “We spend very little money and time looking for psychological solutions.
 This is partly because, in attempting to understand why people do things, we have a tendency to default to the rational explanation,” he explains.
 “The people at the top of organizations are largely rational decision-makers who are naturally disparaging of psychological solutions.”

 The CFO is possibly the most prominent rational decision-maker within senior management.
 Justifying a marketing activity to them on the basis of how it will make someone feel can be very difficult.
 But marketers are very aware of the power of emotional levers.

 Classic economic theory is an incomplete guide to human behavior.
 Numerical measures don’t drive all of our decision making, but emotional responses almost always do.
 Marketers understand the automatic, unconscious, under-rated pull of emotional decision making that drives purchasing decisions.

-This ability to recognize, understand, and leverage the human aspect of a business is one of marketing’s greatest strengths.
-Marketing leaders will continuously be faced with the more rational decision-makers within their businesses, but if communication is strong with finance, “irrational” decisions are explained through behavioral economics, and there’s actionable data at the other end to prove the success of marketing activities, then marketing and finance can work together to achieve key business goals and drive growth.
+Being able to recognize, understand, and leverage the human aspect of a business is one of marketing’s greatest strengths.
+Marketing leaders continuously face rational decision makers within their businesses.
+However, if communication with finance is strong, the ‘irrational’ decisions can be explained through behavioral economics.
+Further to this, there’s actionable data at the other end to prove the success of marketing activities.
+As a result, marketing and finance can work together to achieve key business goals and drive growth.

 A round up of insights, trends, and tips on the world of content marketing